HydraMeshnet/developer-portal/api/api.md

 ## Layer-1 and Layer-2 APIs

-DAC operates as a plugin inside the Hydra blockchain.
+IOP SSI operates as a plugin inside the Hydra blockchain.
 Hence it shares the same consensus rules with the Hydra network for transactions.
-DAC transactions are stored in the same database as other Hydra transactions.
+SSI transactions are stored in the same database as other Hydra transactions.
 This financial layer keeps track of balances of wallets and orders the transactions in the pool based on paid fees and wallet nonces.

-A DAC transaction is simply a Hydra transaction containing customized data.
-Therefore DAC transactions are sent like other Hydra transactions using the layer-1 API to modify the blockchain's state.
+An SSI transaction is simply a Hydra transaction containing customized data.
+Therefore SSI transactions are sent like other Hydra transactions using the layer-1 API to modify the blockchain's state.

-However, the ledger's DAC-related state is separated from the layer-1 state.
+However, the ledger's SSI-related state is separated from the layer-1 state.
 Reading the layer-2 state can be done using the layer-2 API.

 <div class="row">
   <div class="col-sm-6">